tweag/nickel/doc/manual/syntax.md

 "Hello, World!"

 > m%"Well, if this isn't a multiline string?
-Yes it is, indeed it is"%m
+Yes it is, indeed it is"%
 "Well, if this isn't a string?
 Yes it is, indeed it is"